-Autumn Nelson, a family nurse practitioner with Sanford Health, offers the following helpful tips for parents.
+Autumn Nelson, a family nurse practitioner with Sanford Health in Fargo, North Dakota, offers the following helpful tips for parents.

-When a sports physical is needed
+When a sports or activities physical is needed

 The requirement for when and how often a physical is needed is mandated by each state.

 This six-week period allows time for any additional check-ins needed that may stem from this physical appointment.
 That may include therapy to an injury that is yet to be fully healed and could possibly limit the child from performing at full health and put them at a greater risk to re-injure themselves.

-What a sports physical will check for
+What a sports & activities physical will check for

 During the check-in, a nurse or provider will check for several items with an overall goal of understanding the well-being of the child to perform any physical activity.
 Past medical history is assessed first to be aware of any past illness or surgeries, along with any past injuries or concussions.

 Heart health is very important as well and can determine if children can sustain physical exercise without putting themselves at risk for cardiovascular concerns.
-Identifying a lung condition or shortness of breath problem are also very important to address as well.
-These can often go unnoticed without a trained professional assessing for them.
+Identifying a lung condition or shortness of breath problem are also very important to address.
+These can often go unnoticed without a trained professional looking for them.

 Differences in physicals based on age